x41v3r/notebook/c.md

 &emsp;&emsp;A character constant is an integer, written as one character within single quotes, such as `'x'`.
 The value of a character constant is the numeric value of the character in the machine's character set.

 > &emsp;&emsp;For example, in the ASCII character set the character constant `'0'` has the value `48`, which is unrelated to the numeric value 0.
-> &emsp;&emsp;If we write `'0'` instead of a numeric value like `48` that depends on character set, *the program is independent of the particular value and easier to read*.
+If we write `'0'` instead of a numeric value like `48` that depends on character set, *the program is independent of the particular value and easier to read*.

 ```c